stevenblair/rapid61850/README.md

 ## Using the Python or Java interfaces ##

 So far, this readme has described how to use the native C/C++ interface.
 It's also possible to use [SWIG](http://www.swig.org/) to automatically generate wrappers for high-level languages from C/C++ header files.
 At the moment, Python and Java interfaces on Windows and Linux have been tested, but other languages (such as C#, Lua, Perl, Ruby, etc.) should work too.
+(You can also use the high-level interface from C/C++ too, but not alongside the native interface.)

 Four C files, with filenames `interface*`, are generated along with the rest of the GOOSE/SV code.
 These files, and the SWIG interface file `rapid61850.i`, are used as the input to SWIG.
 They contain functions to start a (platform-dependent) network interface using winpcap/libpcap, and functions to send GOOSE or SV packets using that network interface.
 All of the interaction with pcap is done in C, and is hidden by the interface given to SWIG.